Advertisement

 Menopause

-When you experience perimenopause, the transitional phase leading up to menopause, your menstrual cycle often becomes less predictable than it once was.
-In some cases, it could get shorter, going from 28 days to, say, 26 days.
-Some people might skip their period altogether, or it may become heavier or lighter.
+Perimenopause is the transitional phase leading up to menopause.
+When you experience perimenopause, your menstrual cycle often becomes less predictable than it once was.
+In some cases, it could become shorter, going from 28 days to, say, 26 days.
+Some people might skip their period altogether or it may become heavier or lighter.
 Other symptoms can include hot flashes, night sweats, and mood swings.

-But once you reach menopause (defined as going 12 consecutive months without a menstrual period), it's never normal to experience spotting or vaginal bleeding, so see an HCP if you do.
-Some common causes for bleeding after menopause include endometrial atrophy (when estrogen levels drop, causing the endometrium, or lining of the uterus, to thin), or endometrial hyperplasia (when the endometrium thickens).
-Treatment for post-menopausal bleeding will depend on the cause.
+Menopause is defined as going 12 consecutive months without a menstrual period.
+Once you reach menopause, spotting or vaginal bleeding becomes unlikely; see an HCP if you experience it.
+Some common causes for bleeding after menopause include endometrial atrophy or endometrial hyperplasia.
+(Endometrial atrophy occurs when estrogen levels drop, causing the endometrium, or lining of the uterus, to thin.
+Endometrial hyperplasia occurs when the endometrium thickens.)
+Treatment for postmenopausal bleeding will depend on the cause.
 Prompt diagnosis and treatment of endometrial hyperplasia, in particular, is essential.
-Left untreated, it can lead to cancer.
+Left untreated, it may lead to cancer.

-woman holding her stomach, stomach pain, stomach cramps, menstruation cramps
+someone holding their abdomen, abdominal pain, stomach cramps, menstruation cramps

 6 / 8